Foreign transaction fees—what are they and how do they work?

 Not all card companies charge foreign transaction fees—some absorb the costs themselves.
 To learn what fees you might be subject to, it’s a good idea to review the ‘Fees’ section in the bank or card issuer’s Terms and Conditions.
 At N26, all account holders can make card payments overseas for free, with no foreign transaction fees on top.

-N26 You and N26 Metal members can also make unlimited ATM cash withdrawals in any currency for free.
-To learn more about all the N26 benefits of our accounts when it comes fo foriegn transactions, simply click on this link.
+Bank account with travel insurance N26 You and premium account N26 Metal members can also make unlimited ATM cash withdrawals in any currency for free.
+To learn more about all the N26 benefits of our accounts when it comes fo foreign transactions, simply click on this link.

 N26 You and Metal accounts—unlimited free cash withdrawals, whatever the currency